Nozbe/Michael.team/en/yt.md

 I created this because the experience of watching video on YouTube got worse.
 They show pop-ups, they track you and they tempt you to bindge-watch by suggesting lots of videos on the side.

 This page solves most of these problems.
 It lets you embed *any YouTube video* (that has not been disabled for embedding) and watch it without being tracked (it uses the `nocookie` parameter), with full screen and picture-in-picture support on iPads.
+As a bonus, it somehow skips most YouTube ads.

 **[Read more about this page and share with your friends!
 Thanks!][blog]**